jonaspoeller/synchronized4kplaybackrpi4/README.md

 ## Installation

 The installation is a step-by-step process.
 The following must be performed on **every** Pi (both Master and Slaves).
 The setup will do a full apt upgrade and reboot afterwards.
+This is because of some problems caused by outdated drivers.

 #### Step 1: Prepare the System